DoctorKhan/The-Human-Experiment-Book/src/15_part_investigation/30_unthinkable_hypothesis.md

 *Dr. Sarah Tyra stood before the whiteboard, marker hovering over the timeline they had constructed.
 The evidence was overwhelming, but the conclusion it pointed toward was so radical that none of them wanted to be the first to say it out loud.*

+*They had followed the clues methodically: the genetic impossibilities, the archaeological anomalies, the mythological convergences, the consciousness patterns.
+Each piece of evidence had seemed strange in isolation, but together they formed an undeniable pattern.*

 *"We need to follow the scientific method," she said finally.
 "We have anomalies that conventional theories cannot explain.
-We need a hypothesis that accounts for all the evidence, no matter how uncomfortable it makes us."*
+We need a hypothesis that accounts for all the evidence, no matter how unthinkable it seems."*

 *Dr. Marcus Chen cleared his throat.
 "The hypothesis that fits all our data is that human development has been guided by advanced, non-human intelligence operating according to a long-term plan."*

-*The words hung in the air like a challenge.
-They had all been thinking it, but hearing it spoken aloud made it real—and terrifying.*
+*The words hung in the air like a revelation.
+They had solved the mystery—but the solution was more extraordinary than any of them had imagined.*

 ## The Intervention Hypothesis